ForNeVeR/fornever.me/Readme.md

 have both `nuget` and `msbuild` in your `PATH` environment variable):

     nuget restore
-    msbuild EvilPlanner.sln /p:Platform="Any CPU" /p:DeployOnBuild=true /p:PublishProfile="Production"
+    msbuild EvilPlanner.sln /p:Platform="Any CPU" /p:Configuration=Release /p:DeployOnBuild=true /p:PublishProfile="Production"

+By default, EvilPlanner uses two databases on the LocalDB server:
+- `EvilPlanner` for production
+- `EvilPlannerStaging` for migration preparations and debug

+Both of them will be created and migrated automatically if necessary.

-By default, EvilPlanner assumes that it will have access to `EvilPlanner` database on LocalDB instance (and it will create and migrate that if necessary) and that it was deployed to https://fornever.me/plans/ (all these settings may be changed in the `Web.config` file).
+EvilPlanner assumes that it will be deployed to https://fornever.me/plans/ in production.

+Change any settings through `Web.config` and `Web.Release.config` configuration files.

 ### Database setup
 It is recommended to use shared LocalDB instance as a database.
 To create the